YaroslavTsel/GenGcode/README.md

 I have a laser cutter/engraver, and one of the most annoying thing was all these file conversions: from dwg to pdf (OMG!), from pdf to svg, from svg to gcode.
 Ofcourse, I know about free online converters, but they work unstable.
 So, I decided to write my own Autocad plugin to do it easy and fast.
 ## How to use
 At first prepare your drawing in Autocad.
-Convert everything to polylines and circles (you can use "_pedit" command to do it), place it on different layers for cut and engrave.
+Convert everything to lines, arcs, polylines and circles, place it on different layers for cut and engrave.
 You can define up to 8 layers.

 <img src="https://user-images.githubusercontent.com/119655739/205248321-e6b5cce8-4112-4670-8d73-c599d305eede.png" alt="drawing" width="350"/>